-Nol Card in use as a unified card to pay for transport services in Dubai.
+The Nol card in use as a unified card to pay for transport services in Dubai.
 In September 2013, RTA launched the Smart Nol card which enables payments through NFC.

 In May 2013, Roads and Transport Authority launched eWallet; it's an online account through which one can make secure online payment.